-To be rated as a wetland in a coastal lagoon, a wetland and its associated lagoon has to meet all of the following criteria.
+To be rated as a wetland in a coastal lagoon, a wetland and its associated lagoon have to meet all of the following criteria:

 - The vegetated wetland lies in a depression with open water for at least part of the year that is adjacent to marine waters.
-This depression is wholly or partially separated from those marine waters by sandbanks, gravel banks, shingle, or, less frequently, rocks along part of its circumference (see Figures 49, 50).
+This depression is wholly or partially separated from those marine waters by sandbanks, gravel banks, shingle, or, less frequently, rocks along part of its circumference (see Figures 50, 51).
 The banks can be vegetated or bare. - The unvegetated areas of the lagoon contain water, in at least some parts of the lagoon, that is saline or brackish (>0.5 ppt) during most of the year (needs to be measured near the bottom). - The lagoon retains some of its surface water at low tide during spring tides.

 The categorization of wetlands in coastal lagoons is based on the size of the lagoon and the level of disturbance in the lagoon and its buffers.
-If a wetland in a coastal lagoon meets all three of the following criteria, it is Category I. If the criteria are not met, it is a Category II wetland.
+If a wetland in a coastal lagoon meets all three of the following criteria, it is Category I. If the criteria are not met, it is Category II.

-- The wetland is relatively undisturbed (has no diking, ditching, filling, cultivation, or grazing), and has less than 20% cover of aggressive, opportunistic, plant species (see list of species on p.
-100). - At least 3⁄4 of the landward edge of the wetland has a 100 ft buffer of shrub, forest, or ungrazed or un-mowed grassland.
-NOTE: The landward edge of the lagoon may represent a small section of the buffer, as in Figure 50. - The wetland is larger than 1/10 ac (4350 ft).
+- The wetland is relatively undisturbed (has no diking, ditching, filling, cultivation, or grazing), and has less than 20% cover of aggressive, opportunistic plant species (see list of species in section 5.7, H 1.5). - At least 3⁄4 of the landward edge of the wetland has a 100-ft buffer of shrub, forest, or ungrazed or un-mowed grassland.
+NOTE: The landward edge of the lagoon may represent a small section of the buffer, as in Figure 50. - The wetland is larger than $1/{10}$ ac (4350 ft2).

-Figure 49.
-A coastal lagoon on Hood Canal with associated wetlands that is separated from the ocean by a vegetated bar of gravel and sand.
-The lagoon has no surface-water connection to the ocean.
+Figure 50.
+A coastal lagoon on Hood Canal with associated wetlands that is separated from Puget Sound by a vegetated bar of gravel and sand.
+The lagoon has no surface-water connection to the sound.
 Salt water, however, can enter the lagoon through the bar or over the top during storms.
+The yellow arrow points to one area of vegetated wetland within the lagoon.

-Figure 50.
+Figure 51.
 A coastal lagoon with a surface-water connection to Puget Sound.
-In this case, there is a salt marsh as well as a sand bar separating the lagoon from the ocean.
+In this case, there is a salt marsh as well as a sand bar separating the lagoon from the sound.